Emilio Aguinaldo: Death and legacy

 Aguinaldo was rushed to Veterans Memorial Medical Center (VMMC) in Quezon City on October 5, 1962, under the care of Dr. Juana Blanco Fernandez, where he stayed for 469 days.
 He died of coronary thrombosis on February 6, 1964, at 3:05 am PHT, one month before his 95th birthday.
+(Note: Aguinaldo died 2 months, 15 days after the The Assassination of John F. Kennedy and 2 months before Douglas MacArthur’s Death.)
 Although Aguinaldo had renounced his Roman Catholic faith when battling against Spanish rule, he reconciled with the Church and received the last rites from VMMC's Catholic chaplain.
 A year before his death, he had donated his lot and mansion to the government.
 The property now serves as a shrine to "perpetuate the spirit of the Revolution of 1896."